Nayan524/AI-Assisted-Tax-Platform/README.md

 # AI-Assisted Tax Platform

+## Purpose

+The AI-Assisted Tax Platform is a shared workspace for taxpayers and tax professionals to complete a tax return without relying on disconnected email threads, spreadsheets, document folders, and manual follow-up lists.
+It keeps documents, extracted tax values, review work, return progress, and client questions connected to the same return.

+The platform helps:

+- **Individual taxpayers and business owners** understand what they need to do next, upload documents securely, respond to document-specific questions, and follow the progress of their return without needing tax-process expertise.
+- **CPAs and tax preparers** prioritize their assigned returns, review AI-extracted values against original source documents, correct or verify those values, and communicate with clients in context.
+- **Reviewers and firm staff** understand ownership, blockers, outstanding requests, and the source evidence behind tax data while working within one consistent product.

+The project exists to reduce the most common sources of delay and error in tax preparation: unclear next steps, fragmented communication, missing documents, manual data entry, lost context, and AI output that cannot be easily explained or corrected.
+AI assists with extraction, confidence signals, warnings, and suggested corrections, but professional verification remains with the CPA.
+The prototype emphasizes transparency, traceability, role-appropriate access, and keeping users oriented as they move between related documents, cases, tasks, and return data.

 Challenge 03, **Where to Start**, gives a first-time tax client one clear next action, a short setup checklist, progress and deadline context, and a transition into the normal workspace.

 Challenge 08, **Clickable vs. Editable**, adds a shared interaction language across document and return-data screens.
 It distinguishes editable, AI-extracted, verified, approval-required, and locked values, with working edit, approval, source-navigation, and explanation interactions.